 View Post

 The Case of the Mysterious Hip and Testicular Pain

-By Molly Bachmann PT, DPT, Birth Doula, PHRC San Francisco, CA One of the most common questions I receive as a physical therapist is “But why does it hurt?
+By Molly Bachmann PT, DPT, Birth Doula, PHRC San Francisco, CA One of the most common questions I receive as a physical and occupational therapists is “But why does it hurt?
 How did I get this?”
 Sometimes, these questions are really challenging to answer.
 Other times, there is a distinct root cause.
-Let me tell you the story about a patient with …
+Let me tell you the story about a …

+View Post